Low Libido in Men: Causes & UK Online Doctor Help

 - Relationship issues.

-- Low testosterone.
+- Low hormone support.

 - Diabetes, thyroid disorders.

-- SSRIs, opioids, beta-blockers, finasteride.
+- SSRIs, restricted medicines, beta-blockers, finasteride.

-- Excess alcohol or recreational drug use.
+- Excess alcohol or recreational medicine use.

 Assessment